News & Notes

 Students in these courses serve as staff in Apprentice House’s acquisitions, design, and marketing departments, respectively.

-Amy Mackin to Release her Debut Novel with Apprentice House Press
+Amy Mackin to Release her Memoir with Apprentice House Press

-Writer and researcher Amy Mackin will release her debut novel, Henry’s Classroom: A Special Education in American Motherhood, on May 6, 2025.
+Writer and researcher Amy Mackin will release her memoir, Henry’s Classroom: A Special Education in American Motherhood, on May 6, 2025.

 Henry’s Classroom follows one mother’s tenacious commitment to ensure the best outcome for her child while revealing a larger story of ineffective systems that are failing millions of families across America.